Skip to main content

 .sleep()

 Context's .sleep() method allows you to sleep inside a function.
 There is no limit to how long you can sleep.
-The sleep method accepts an integer value in seconds.
+The sleep method accepts a float value in seconds.

 @resonate.register